-underwriters may also purchase up to an additional warrants from us at the public offering price, less the underwriting discount, within date of this prospectus supplement to cover overallotments.
-If the underwriters exercise this option in full, the total public offering price will be \$, the total underwriting discount (sales load) paid by us will be \$, and total proceeds, before expenses, will be \$.]
+We are offering for sale warrants to purchase up to underwriters may also purchase up to an additional date of this prospectus supplement to cover overallotments.
+If the underwriters exercise this option in full, the total public offering price will be \$ , the total underwriting discount (sales load) paid by us will be \$ , and total proceeds, before expenses, will be \$ .]